 When enabled, the Dead Gen Close Enable setting allows closure of the breaker to a dead bus when the generator is dead.
-To permit a closure of the generator breaker from a "dead" generator to a "dead" bus, both the Dead Bus Close Enable and the Dead Gen Close Enable settings must be enabled.

 Use caution when connecting dead generators to a dead bus.
 Undesired operation or system damage could occur if the bus becomes live while dead generators are connected to it.